pypa/packaging.python.org/source/guides/dropping-older-python-versions.rst

 Requirements
 ------------

-This workflow requires that the user installing the package uses Pip [#]_, or another client that supports the Metadata 1.2 specification.
+This workflow requires that the user installing the package uses Pip [#]_, or another installer that supports the Metadata 1.2 specification.

 Dealing with the universal wheels
 ---------------------------------